PROGRESSIAGLOBALGROUP/citizen-reports/docs/guides/MASTER_STATUS_FINAL_2025-11-04.md

 ## ✨ CLOSING REMARKS

-The Jantetelco Civic-Tech Platform is now **production-ready** and fully operational.
+The citizen-reports Civic-Tech Platform is now **production-ready** and fully operational.
 The design system unification has transformed the application from inconsistent to professional-grade.
 All code is published, documented, and deployed.

 The team can now move forward with confidence in:
 - **Technical Excellence:** Clean, tested code